Magnitude 6.4 earthquake shakes parts of Northern California

 Humboldt County has about 136,000 residents and is in a part of the state that has a long history of large earthquakes, including a magnitude 7.0 in 1980 and a 6.8 in 2014, according to the California Earthquake Authority.

-The city of Eureka, population 26,000, said on its website that its communications center was receiving a high volume of calls but “no significant damage” was immediately reported.
+The city of Eureka, population 26,000, said on its website that “no significant damage” was immediately reported.

 Eureka resident Dan Dixon, 40, said he and his wife were sleeping when it jolted them awake and shook everything, throwing pictures in their home to the ground.
 Their infant daughter, he said, slept through it.